whatifrussian/xkcd.ru/README.md

 Keep im mind set `DEBUG` in `settings_local.py` to `False` after testing your deployment.

+Run `./manage.py collectstatic` in repo directory for collecting Django static files into `static` directory (virtually now only `static/admin` directory will be added).
+Nginx will be directly serve it.

 ### Nginx settings

 Let’s see `deploy/nginx.conf` file in this repo.
 This is slighly edited